rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/ros-publisher-subscriber.md

 **Build Status** is **New**, while a green dot indicates that the **Build Status** is **Complete**.

-Alternately, when the **Deploy package** button is automatically enabled, it indicates that the _ROS publisher subscriber_ package has been successfully deployed and can be deployed.
+Additionally, when the **Deploy package** button is automatically enabled, it indicates that the _ROS publisher subscriber_ package has been successfully built and it can be deployed.

 ## Deploying the package
 To deploy a package using the [console](https://closed-beta.rapyuta.io),